Omegastick/bots/training_notes.md

 Probably diverging because of high KL divergence.

 ## Plan
-I'm going to try lowering the learning rate to 0.0003 and see how that works out.# 2019-8-20 1
+I'm going to try lowering the learning rate to 0.0003 and see how that works out.

+# 2019-8-20 2
 ## Hyperparameters
 ```
 "hyper_parameters": {